Shopify/hydrogen-v1/.github/releasing.md

 **After merging the auto-generated changeset PR, my GitHub Action encountered an Error with the message `No commits between X and changeset-release/Y`**

 This happens when changesets does not properly clear out all the changesets in the `.changesets` directory of the hydrogen repo.
 The soluction is to create a new PR with all of the `.changesets` removed.
 The GitHub Action will re-run when you merge the second PR.

-## Things to consider and improve upon

-- Oxygen reads the hydrogen `demo-store` template from the `create-hydrogen-app` package in this repo.
-Until the Oxygen teams updates their workflow, we need to continue to publish this package whenever the `demo-store` template changes.